-- taster days (& nights) for new pupils; - 'new boys' tea' induction afternoon for new boys and their parents each summer for boys starting in September of that year; - 'moving up' days for current pupils; - 'graduations' from the junior school; - handover meetings and documents between class teachers, including information on ISAMs. - boarders' handbook; - 'meet the tutor' and new parent/ pupil events; - buddy systems; - staggered start to the academic year, welcoming boys back by year group and providing year-specific information for parents and boys; - liaison with senior schools, including participation in induction events; - staff visits of senior schools, where possible. - Summer sports camps which are open to both current and new boys.
-These days have proven a huge succession in the positive integration of pupils ahead of the start of term.
+- taster days (& nights) for new pupils; - 'moving up' days for current pupils, including year 8 boys who are moving onto Bruern Senior School: - 'graduations' from the junior school; - handover meetings and documents between class teachers, including information on ISAMs. - boarders' handbook; - 'meet the tutor' and new parent/ pupil events; - buddy systems; - staggered start to the academic year, welcoming boys back by year group and providing year-specific information for parents and boys; - liaison with senior schools, including participation in induction events; - staff visits of senior schools, where possible. - Summer sports and activity camps which are open to both current and new boys.
+These days have proven a huge succession in the positive integration of pupils ahead of the start of term. - Bespoke timetables for anxious boys/school avoiders